 Marianne's Response

 Let's keep things simple.
-Mature trees and shrubs do not need additional fertilizer once established so just mulch and water the first year.
-All the plants you mentioned can use the same general purpose plant food.
-I recommend a slow-release plant food such as Osmocote following the instructions on the label.
-So, for your potted trees and shrubs maybe half a teaspoon in the spring depending on the size of the container.
-Once these seedlings are transplanted into the ground, I would not fertilize them at all assuming you have normal soil with some organic matter.
+Mature trees and shrubs do not need additional fertilizer once established, so just mulch and water the first year.
+All the plants you mentioned can use the same general-purpose plant food.
+I recommend a slow-release plant food such as Osmocote.
+Follow the instructions on the label.
+For potted trees and shrubs, use half a teaspoon in the spring, adjusting the amount according to the container size.
+Once these seedlings are transplanted into the ground, I would not fertilize them at all, assuming you have normal soil with some organic matter.
 I love that you are growing volunteer seedlings of your Rose of Sharon and Redbud.
-Be sure to keep the soil slightly moist, not wet with good drainage.
-Sounds like you will have a beautiful garden soon.
+Be sure to keep the soil slightly moist, but not wet, and with good drainage.
+It sounds like you'll have a beautiful garden soon.
 Keep growing, Marianne Binetti